apache/iceberg/docs/flink-queries.md

 ### Flink streaming read

-Iceberg supports processing incremental data in flink streaming jobs which starts from a historical snapshot-id:
+Iceberg supports processing incremental data in Flink streaming jobs which starts from a historical snapshot-id:

 ```sql
 -- Submit the flink job in streaming mode for current session.